PopovicAna/Prioritisation-of-analytical-techniques/README.md

 For the full list of PTs, CMs and PRs used in this analysis please see the “DataOptFunctions.R” file.

-**A GCMS example - defining the optimal combination of PT, CM and PR**
+**A GCMS example - determining the optimal combination of PT, CM and PR**

 ``` r
 # Reading in several functions needed for subsequent analysis